 Distribution: They are native to sub-Saharan Africa and are common in many countries in that region.

 Diet: Primarily carnivorous, they eat insects, worms, millipedes, snails, crustaceans, and small reptiles.
-They are also the only known ibis species to eat fruits and vegetables.
+They are also the only known ibis species to eat fruits.